Planning Your Visit to the Sausalito Houseboats

 This vibrant community of floating homes recently turned 65 years old, but it remains as rebellious and vibrant as ever.
 You can read about the two most famous “golden era” Sausalito houseboats on the Taj Mahal page and on our Forbes Island page.

-Insider Tips: It’s easy to be welcomed as a guest by the owners of the Sausalito houseboats when you visit the docks:
+Insiders Tips: It’s easy to be welcomed as a guest by the owners of the Sausalito houseboats when you visit the docks:

 1. Please be considerate about noise levels, and remember that a nurse, paramedic or firefighter who works late may be sleeping nearby when you walk by on the pier.